lchris10/zomato-reviews/README.md

 # zomato-reviews

-A project looking at the top restaurants in Newcastle on Zomato
+This project was my first foray into web scraping, scraping information on restaurants in the North East of England from the Zomato website and saving this information to a csv file.